Alexuz1981/Cyber-Security-P/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

-<h2>The following scenario describes a how a Internal Review is done</h2>
+<h2>The following scenario describes how an Internal Security Audit is done</h2>

 In part one of this activity, you will conduct an internal security audit, which you can include in your cybersecurity portfolio.
 To review the importance of building a professional portfolio and options for creating your portfolio, read Create a cybersecurity portfolio.
 As a reminder, audits help ensure that security checks are made, to monitor for threats, risks, or vulnerabilities that can affect an organization’s business continuity and critical assets.